 Recipe FAQs

 Yes, cheesecake can be frozen for up to 3 months.
-To freeze, wrap the cooled cheesecake (whole or slices) tightly in plastic wrap or aluminum foil and place it in an airtight container or freezer bag.
+To freeze, wrap the cooled cheesecake (whole or slices) tightly in plastic or aluminum foil and place it in an airtight container or freezer bag.
 Thaw the cheesecake in the refrigerator overnight before serving.

 More Cheesecake Recipes